Do you teach baking in a classroom or community program? You may be eligible to WIN $1,000!

 Guidelines and Application:

 Read the call for entries to get more specific information about the application process.
-Entry deadline is March 31, 2013.
+Entry deadline is March 31, 2014.
 Application can be found here.
+Entry form and lesson plan must be included together whether sent by email or mail.

 All types of educators who actively teach baking are eligible, including: